samgutentag/samgutentag.github.io/docs/_posts/2022-03-08-helium-heartbeats-part-1.md

 ## What is a "Heartbeat"?

-Here is an example `heartbeat.json` file that is saved by the script, its lightweight, but that keeps storage low and later steps fast and human readible!
+Here is an example `heartbeat.json` file that is saved by the script, it is lightweight, but that keeps storage low and later steps fast and human readable!

 ```json
 {